The Tom Clancy franchise includes the following major series and works:

 In Name Only: The works whose titles include "Tom Clancy's" only bears his name on the cover, other creators working off of basic setting outlines written by Clancy.
 In general, many of the "Tom Clancy's" novels are somewhat less well received than the works directly from his hand (or word processor), particularly in regards to the "Op-Center" book series.

 Moscow Centre: A majority of Clancy's fictional works involve the KGB or its successors.
-Until the last few Ryanverse novels, people of Moscow Centre were always cast as the antagonists, though infrequently as outright villains.
+Up to The Sum of All Fears, people of Moscow Centre were always cast as the antagonists, though infrequently as outright villains.

 Shoot Out the Lock: Defied — in several novels it's pointed out that this does not work in real life.
 In most cases, the shooter has to use several more bullets and messily destroy the lock mechanism to open the door.